JetBrains/kotlin-web-site/pages/docs/reference/object-declarations.md

 </div>

 Just like Java's anonymous inner classes, code in object expressions can access variables from the enclosing scope.
-(Unlike Java, this is not restricted to final variables.)
+(Unlike Java, this is not restricted to final or effectively final variables.)

 <div class="sample" markdown="1" theme="idea" data-highlight-only>
 ```kotlin